griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 ## Off Prompt

-You must enable or disable Task Memory on a Tool with the `off_prompt` parameter.
-By default, all Tools have `off_prompt` as a required parameter, forcing you to consider whether you'd like to use Task Memory or not.
+You can enable or disable sending a Tool's results to Task Memory with the `off_prompt` parameter.
+By default, all Tools have `off_prompt` set to `False` making this an opt-in feature.
 When `off_prompt` is set to `True`, the Tool will store its output in Task Memory.
 When `off_prompt` is set to `False`, the Tool will return its output directly to the LLM.

 Lets look at a simple example where `off_prompt` is set to `False`: